-The above controlling provisions are to be addressed by the proponent in a stand-alone section that primarily focuses on the MNES listed above.
+The MNES section of the TOR should be a stand-alone chapter that primarily focuses on the MNES listed above.
 This section (the 'MNES section') is to contain sufficient information to be read alone with reference to technical data or supplementary reports where appropriate.
 Any detailed technical information to support the text in the MNES section is to be included as appendices to the draft EIS.